+Activities in Germany.
+The trip to Germany has a substantial academic component.
+Your grade will be based on (1) on-time attendance of classes and events, (2) your participation in class activities, and (3) your final group presentation in Germany.
 Module Assignments.
 The weekly modules in CI Learn have some smaller assignments embedded in them, e.g., quizzes about the reading or uploading certificates from completing LinkedIn Learning classes.
 These assignments are there to reinforce and extend the learning from completing the modules.

 Quizzes.
-I will have five pop quizzes during the semester.
+I will have a few (5-8) quizzes during the semester.
 The point of these is to help you focus on the ideas from class and be prepared for class discussions.